Carl Danberg

 Carl C. Danberg (born August 29, 1964) is an American judge from Newark in New Castle County, Delaware.
-He is a member of the Democratic Party and was the attorney general of Delaware, and commissioner of the Delaware Department of Correction.
-He also serves as a Brigadier general in the Delaware Army National Guard.
+He is a member of the Democratic Party and was the Attorney General of Delaware, and commissioner of the Delaware Department of Correction.
+He also serves as a brigadier general in the Delaware Army National Guard.

 Early life and family

 Danberg was born in Silver Spring, Maryland, the son of James and Mary Lou Danberg.
 He is a graduate of the University of Delaware, and Widener University School of Law.
 He earned a Masters of Strategic Studies at the United States Army War College in 2018.
 He married Barbara Snapp, a fellow attorney.
 They have two daughters, reside in Newark and are members of St. John Roman Catholic Church there.
-He is a former adjunct professor at the University of Delaware, teaching constitutional law of criminal procedure, and is a Brigadier general serving as Assistant Adjutant General (Army) Delaware National Guard.
+He is a former adjunct professor at the University of Delaware, teaching constitutional law of criminal procedure, and is a brigadier general serving as Assistant Adjutant General (Army) Delaware National Guard.

 Professional career

 Danberg was the Deputy Principal Assistant to the Commissioner of the Delaware Department of Correction for nearly ten years handling external affairs.
 He was responsible for community, legislative and media relations, managing victim services, budget preparation and drafting legislation as well as training and advising correction staff.
 Later he held the position of Chief Deputy Attorney General advising his predecessor on legal and management issues within the Delaware Department of Justice.

-On December 7, 2005, he was appointed Delaware Attorney General upon the resignation of M. Jane Brady to accept an appointment to the Delaware Superior Court.
+On December 7, 2005, he was appointed Attorney General upon M. Jane Brady's resignation to accept an appointment to the Delaware Superior Court.
 His office is elective, and he did not seek reelection when his term expired in January 2007.

 On January 3, 2007, he was nominated by Governor Ruth Ann Minner as Commissioner of the Delaware Department of Correction to replace retiring Commissioner Stan Taylor.
-He took office upon confirmation by the state senate.
+He took office upon confirmation by the Delaware Senate.

-Carl was appointed judge of the Court of Common Pleas for New Castle County, State of Delaware by Governor Jack Markell, confirmed by the Delaware Senate and sworn in February 2013.
+Danberg was appointed judge of the Court of Common Pleas for New Castle County, State of Delaware, by Governor Jack Markell, confirmed by the Delaware Senate and sworn in February 2013.
 He was then appointed Chief judge of the Court of Common Pleas for the State of Delaware by Governor John Carney, confirmed by the Delaware Senate and sworn in May 2021.